jamesfmackenzie/jamesfmackenzie.github.io/_posts/2019-12-01-webassembly-graphics-with-sdl.md

 layout: post
 title: "WebAssembly Lesson 2: Graphics with SDL"
 date: '2019-12-01 19:18:00:00'
-summary: Using Simple DirectMedia Layer (SDL) to render graphics in the browser
+summary: Learn how to use WebAssembly and Simple DirectMedia Layer (SDL) to render graphics to the Web Browser
 tags: [Programming, Web Development, Emscripten, WebAssembly, GameDev]
 ---